 Screens depicting Fujin (風神), the god of wind, and Raijin (雷神), the god of thunder, by Tawaraya Sōtatsu (俵屋 宗達).
 The originals are in Kyoto National Museum although you’d never guess that they are reproductions.

-The Circle, Triangle, Square garden is based on a famous piece of calligraphy by Sengai Gibon (仙厓 義梵) and represent the core geometric forms from which all others are derived.
+The Circle, Triangle, Square garden is based on a famous piece of calligraphy by Sengai Gibon (仙厓 義梵) and represents the core geometric forms from which all others are derived.

 The perfect spot to pause and take it all in – pictures don’t do it justice.